neoforged/.github/primers/1.21.5/index.md

 ### List of Changes

-- `com.mojang.blaze3d.pipeline.RenderTarget#clear` now has an overload that take in four floats specifying that RGBA values to clear the color with
-- `com.mojang.blaze3d.platform.DisplayData` is now a record
-- `com.mojang.blaze3d.platform.GLX._renderCrosshair`, `com.mojang.blaze3d.systems.RenderSystem#renderCrosshair` -> `net.minecraft.client.gui.components.DebugScreenOverlay#render3dCrosshair`, not one-to-one
-- `com.mojang.blaze3d.resource.RenderTargetDescriptor` now takes in an integer representing the color to clear to
 - `net.minecraft.client.Screenshot` is now a utility instead of an instance class, meaning all instance methods are removed
     - `takeScreenshot(RenderTarget)` -> `takeScreenshot(RenderTarget, Consumer<NativeImage>)`, not returning anything
 - `net.minecraft.client.multiplayer`